Graves into Gardens (song)

 "Graves into Gardens" is a song performed by American contemporary worship band Elevation Worship and American contemporary Christian singer-songwriter Brandon Lake which was released as the second single from their eighth live album of the same name, Graves into Gardens (2020), on August 7, 2020.
 The song was written by Brandon Lake, Chris Brown, Steven Furtick and Tiffany Hudson.
 Chris Brown and Aaron Robertson handled the production of the single.

 "Graves into Gardens" became Elevation Worship's and Brandon Lake's first No. 1 single on the US Hot Christian Songs chart.
 The song also went on to peak at No. 2 on the Bubbling Under Hot 100 chart, thus becoming the highest-charting single for both acts.
-It has been certified platinum by Recording Industry Association of America (RIAA).
+It has been certified two-times platinum by Recording Industry Association of America (RIAA).
 The song won the 2021 Billboard Music Award for Top Christian Song.
 "Graves into Gardens" won the GMA Dove Award for Worship Recorded Song of the Year, and was nominated for the Song of the Year award, and the Spanish rendition of the song titled "Tumbas A Jardines" for the Spanish Language Recorded Song of the Year award, at the 2021 GMA Dove Awards.